earthlab/earthpy/README.md

 when you install and you have the current version.
 If you don't have the package yet you can still use the `--upgrade` argument.

-`pip install --upgrade git+https://github.com/earthlab/earthlabpy.git`
+`pip install --upgrade git+https://github.com/earthlab/earthpy.git`

 Then import it into python.

-`import earthlabpy as et`
+`import earthpy as et`

 ## Contributors